-Bigg Boss 13: Is Himanshi Khurana Falling In Love With Asim Riaz?
-Fans Ask Her ‘Ab Fiance Kaha Gaya’
+Bigg Boss 13: Is Himanshi Khurana Falling In Love With Asim?
+Fans Ask Her ‘Ab Fiance Kaha Gaya?’

 It has to be recalled that earlier, when Asim was seen flirting with Himanshi, she had warned him and said that she is engaged and her fiance will not like his flirting.
 Also, in an interview to TOI, the Punjabi singer had clarified that she is not entering Bigg Boss for love.

-Himanshi Is In Relationship Since 9 Years
+Himanshi Is In A Relationship For The Past Nine Years

 Himanshi was quoted by the leading daily as saying, "I am not going inside the Bigg Boss 13 house to find love.
 I am a bit conservative when it comes to love.
 I can be a good friend to someone in Bigg Boss, but no love story for me.
 I am already in a committed relationship since last 9 years.
 Ek mahine ka mera koi bhi connection can't break my 9-year-old long relationship."